OpenCommissioning/.github/profile/README.md

 ![OC_Demo.png](images%2FOC_Demo.png)

-**Open Commissioning** is open source project for virtual commissioning.
+**Open Commissioning** is an open source framework for virtual commissioning.
-The goal is to provide an open platform for low level virtual commissioning.
+The goal is to provide an open platform for test and commission PLC code using a virtual model.

 Project is based on [Unity](https://unity.com/) and [TwinCAT](https://www.beckhoff.com/en-en/products/automation/twincat/).
-From one side Unity provides modern physics engine with 3D editor which allows to create interactive 3d environment, from other side TwinCAT is used as simulation unit that is able to emulate bus systems and behaviour models of actuators and sensors close to real time.
+From one side Unity provides modern 3D Editor with physics engine which allows to create interactive 3D environment, from other side TwinCAT is used as simulation unit that is able to emulate bus systems and behaviour models of actuators and sensors close to real time.

 On the basis of this technology chain, it is possible to realise a Soft-/Hardware-in-the-loop simulation with PLC, with the main focus on achieving no code difference between virtual and real commissioning.